How to Fire in Place

 Don't exceed temperatures above 1650º F / 900ºC

-If you exceed these temperatures you may get cracking or hazing on the stone. -
+If you exceed these temperatures, you may get cracking or hazing of the stone. -

 Re-firing these Cultured Opals - Proceed at your own risk.
 We've had mixed results.

-A long 2-hour refire cycle at 1650ºF in vermiculite was too much for a small stone and it cracked.
-Another larger Cultured Opal was fired twice with a short 30-minute firing at 1650ºF and it DID work.
-What's the difference?
+A long 2-hour refire cycle at 1650ºF in vermiculite was too much for a small stone, and it cracked.
+Another larger Cultured Opal was fired twice with a short 30-minute firing at 1650ºF, and it DID work.
+What’s the difference?
 Either the size of the stone or the length of the firing or both affected the results.
-More tests are needed on this topic, and we'll see, then report back.
-Our best guess is when you refire to repair cracks, fire at shorter times, and temps when possible. -
+More tests are needed on this topic, and we’ll see, then report back.
+Our best guess is when you refire to repair cracks in the Metal Clay, fire at shorter times, and temps when possible. -

 A stone not set deep enough into the vermiculite when needed can get hazy on the front or back surface.
 The hazy can be removed with a tight cotton polishing head with a rotary tool and a small bit of diamond polishing paste.